dulimarta/spherical-easel/docs/tools/measurement.md

 - Select a line segment to measure its length.
 - The measured length can be larger than $\pi$, but is always less than $2\pi$.
 - When a length measurement is created, a row describing some of its properties (including its value) will appear in the Measurement Section of the [Objects Tab](/userguide/#objects-tab).
-- When this tool is activated all previously selected objects are unselected and ignored.
 - If this tool is activated with a line segment selected the above action is performed automatically.

 ::: tip